Simmons First National Corporation research snapshot

 SFNC AI Trading Strategy Framework

 The SFNC AI trading strategy below is a rules-based research framework, not personal advice.
-It connects price action with loan growth, net interest margin, credit quality, operating expenses, tangible book value trajectory, and dividend sustainability.
+It connects price action with loan growth, net interest margin, credit quality, operating expenses, tangible book value trajectory, dividend coverage, and buyback execution.

 Trend-following setup

-Watch for SFNC to break and hold above the $23.40 52-week high on above-average volume, confirming the recovery trend, while the bank demonstrates stable NIM, clean credit, and consistent operating EPS.
+Watch for SFNC to break and hold above the $23.96 52-week high on above-average volume, confirming the recovery trend, while the bank demonstrates stable NIM, clean credit, and consistent adjusted EPS growth.

 Mean-reversion setup

-If SFNC pulls back toward the $20.00 to $21.00 area near the 200-day MA without deterioration in loan quality, NIM, or dividend coverage, compare the entry with the audited base and bearish scenarios before treating the pullback as attractive.
+If SFNC pulls back toward the $22.43 50-day MA or the $21.00 to $22.00 zone without deterioration in loan quality, NIM, or dividend coverage, compare the entry with the audited base and bearish scenarios before treating the pullback as attractive.

-Do not treat every regional bank pullback as a buying opportunity if net interest margins are compressing, credit costs are rising, or the local economy is weakening.
+Do not treat every regional bank pullback as a buying opportunity if net interest margins are compressing, the large construction relationship deteriorates further, or the Mid-South economy weakens.

-For investors focused on book value convergence and dividend income, monitor tangible book value per share, the PB ratio, dividend payout ratio, and the bank's ability to grow tangible book over time without additional goodwill impairments.
+For investors focused on dividend income and book value convergence, monitor tangible book value per share, the price-to-tangible-book ratio, the payout ratio, buyback pace under the $175 million program, and the bank's ability to grow tangible book despite the goodwill load.

 Investment research summary